At the Raindance film festival, London, UK, 27 October–6 November 2021

 Here’s the formula.
 He’s an aged writer who wrote a best seller 50 years ago but has done nothing since.
 She’s the poor little rich girl who’s inherited a publishing house and is now watching it collapse around her.
 He’s spending his days drinking and swearing; she’s flapping about rearranging the deck chairs but it looks like her ship is going down.

 And then… Lucy Stanbridge (Plaza) discovers not only that Harris Shaw (Caine) is, to her surprise, still alive but that he also owes her a book.
 And, according to an age-old contract, is obliged to go out on the road to promote it.
-And, after a bit of plotty throat-clearing, off the two of them go, in his right-hand-drive Daimler, on one of those “in the movies” road trips from hell – him being impossible, frequently shouting “bullshite”, wrecking book readings, even pissing on his own book at one point, and she trying her utmost to win him round.
+And, after a bit of plotty throat-clearing, off the two of them go, in his right-hand-drive Daimler, on one of those “in the movies” road trips from hell – him being impossible, frequently shouting “bullshite” (yes, with an “e”), wrecking book readings, even pissing on his own book at one point, and she trying her utmost to win him round.
 It’s the unstoppable-force-meets-immovable-object plot of most screwball comedies, the sort of thing that Ernst Lubitsch, Robert Capra or Howard Hawks polished in films like The Shop around the Corner, It Happened One Night and Bringing Up Baby.

 Lina Roessler directs the thrust and parry in that classic style and keeps the energy levels up, and writer Anthony Grieco stays true to the formula for the majority of the film, until he abandons it towards the end.
 At which point things get a little woolly and over-cluttered.
 But you’ll have had your fun by then, most likely, and there is plenty to be had in the verbal swordplay of Caine and Plaza, and in sitting back and watching to see if (and how) Grieco is going to get his ducks in a row so he can pull of the double salvation (his soul, her business) in the same single coup.